Kansas SR-22 Insurance (Rates, Companies, + More)

 Set Belt and Car Seat Laws

 Kansas law requires that seatbelts be worn by all occupants of a vehicle.
 Failure to do so can result in a fine.
-This short video provides a brief overview of some of the details related to the seat belt laws in Kansas:

 Kansas also requires that children ages 0-3 ride in a rear-facing car seat until they’ve outgrown the seat manufacturer’s height and weight limits.
-Children ages 4-7 are required to ride in a booster seat unless they’re taller than 4 feet 9 inches, weigh more than 80 pounds, or have no other option but to use a lap belt in the back seat.
+Children aged 4-7 are required to ride in a booster seat unless they’re taller than 4 feet 9 inches, weigh more than 80 pounds, or have no other option but to use a lap belt in the back seat.

 Keep Right and Move Over Laws